Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/README.md

 - [Email on 08-27-2020: Laptop Survey](emails/laptopsurvey.md)
 - [Email on 08-31-2020: First Class Meeting](emails/firstclassmeeting.md)

+Please note that the course instructor will primarily use the course's Slack workspace for communication with students.

 ## Course Schedules

 - [Week At a Glance](schedules/week-at-a-glance.md)